 Believe it or not, you can go to Dutch Wonderland for three hours for free the night before you plan to use your full-day ticket.
 With the park’s preview program, any full-day ticket (regardless of where it’s purchased) can be used the day before for the last three hours that the park is open.

 The catch with this is that you need to get your ticket stamped when you enter the park for your preview, and you must return the next day, or your all-day ticket will be voided.
 Also, this deal only applies to One-Day tickets.
-If you have Two-Day Flex Tickets, you can only use the park preview deal once.
 And you’ll still have to pay for parking on your preview day.

 This park preview works during the Halloween Happy Hauntings event in October and the Dutch Winter Wonderland event during the holidays, too.
 But for those special events, the park preview begins an hour and a half before the park closes.